Nurturing big ideas and questions

 Jewish Studies Registration for 2023/2024 is now closed.

-Those wishing to be on the waitlist can email Alysse Rich, the Director of Education.
+To join the waitlist please email Alysse Rich, the Director of Education.

 The Children’s Jewish Studies program is following the DJC’s fee structures and offering a sliding scale.
 We invite you to pay the amount that feels comfortable for your family, and we thank you for your support.